Blepharoplasty New Jersey

 Dr. Kaplan is amazing.
 He really takes his time and wants to give you the best option to achieve your desired look or goal.
 I really appreciate his honesty and after years of dealing with an issue around my eyes, he was able to correct it.Review from A Simmons

-Blepharoplasty can treat a range of issues with the upper and lower eyelids, which we explain below.
+Blepharoplasty can address a range of issues with the upper and lower eyelids:

 Upper Eyelid Surgery

 Loose skin above the eyelid can negatively impact vision and reduce the range of motion, often referred to as having hooded eyes.
+This can cause people to appear more mature than they really are, sad, or tired.
 Upper blepharoplasty can address this by removing the loose skin above the eyes, sometimes alongside excess fat, to create a more open appearance of the upper eyelid.

 Lower Eyelid Surgery